ocaml/dune/doc/variants.rst

 * It is not possible to link more than one implementation for the same virtual library in one executable.

-* It is not possible to define virtual libraries and implementations in the ``(wrapped false)`` mode.
-It is possible to lift this restriction, but there are no plans to do so.
-Everyone is encouraged to migrate to ``(wrapped true)``.

 * It is not possible for implementations to introduce new public modules.
 That is, modules that aren't a part of the virtual library's cmi.
 Consequently, a module in an implementation either implements a virtual module or is private.